asubbarao-zz/EasyNGS/README.md

 README

-Please view as "raw" in github or save to .txt for proper formatting
+Please view as "raw" in github or save as .txt for proper formatting

 This is the README of the EasyNGS Project.
 This project provides a GUI and scripts which analyze NGS data files.
 The program requires a design file, MPileup file, and SAM file.